 The endgame of drinking and drugging is ultimately death.
 When you get drunk or high, you step outside the stream of life.
 When you are numb to the pain, you are also numb to the joy.
 It’s no coincidence that Bill Wilson wrote “the joy of living is the theme of A.A.’s Twelfth Step, and action is its key”.
 This holiday season, we encourage you to step back into the stream of life.
-If you need help rediscovering your joy, please call (888) 649-1149.
+If you need help rediscovering your joy, please call (888) 649-1149 or contact us here.
 Our mission is to pass on the gift of recovery.

 Autumn Khavari is The Process Recovery Center’s web content writer.
 She received an education in Substance Abuse Counseling from Beal College in Bangor, Maine.